cf73/humanity/content/collections/articles/european-unions-defense-of-democracy-plan.md

         text: "Recommendation on promoting the engagement\_ of citizens and civil society organisations in public policy-making processes"
       -
         type: text
-        text: " aims to create and maintain a safe and enabling environment for civil society organisations and human rights defenders, allowing them to effectively participate in democratic policy-making.
-It also encourages Member States to develop a structured approach to participation processes through predictable, accessible, transparent and inclusive frameworks.
-With a similar intention to enhance its framework for citizens' participation, the Commission, as a follow-up to the Conference on the Future of Europe, has now embedded European Citizens' Panels in its policy-making process.
+        text: ' aims to create and maintain a safe and enabling environment for civil society organisations and human rights defenders, allowing them to effectively participate in democratic policy-making.
+It also encourages Member States to develop a structured approach to participation processes through predictable, accessible, transparent and inclusive frameworks. '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "With a similar intention to enhance its framework for citizens' participation, the Commission, as a follow-up to the Conference on the Future of Europe, has now embedded European Citizens' Panels in its policy-making process.
 In early 2024, the Commission will launch a revamped Have Your Say portal, as a new online one-stop-shop for Citizens' Engagement."
   -
     type: paragraph
     content: